dlemstra/Magick.NET/docs/Readme.md

 ## Initialization

-Because Magick.NET embeds all the ImageMagick files __you don't need to initialize__ the library.
-You can however decide to use your own xml configuration files.
+Magick.NET uses ImageMagick and this will be initialized the first time you using something that uses ImageMagick.
+You can however decide to initialize ImageMagick on startup of your application and for example use your own xml configuration files.
 Documentation about the initialization can be found [here](Initialization.md).

 ## Temporary directory